cinnData/MLearning/Lectures/[ML-04] Logistic regression.md

 This is the **default prediction** method.
 When this approach is used, the class probabilities may be hidden, so the model is presented as it were extracting the predictions directly.

 In some cases, we switch from the default prediction rule to one which uses the class probabilities in a different way.
-Departure from the default is not rare when the data present class imbalance, which will be specifically discussed in the next lecture.
+Departure from the default is not rare when the data present **class imbalance**, which will be specifically discussed in the next lecture.

 ## Binary classification